The horse

 Welcome to the stables at Hallingtunet!

-In the DKS programme: The horse, the pupils will get to know a little about how people lived on the farm several hundred years ago with a focus on the horse.
+In the DKS program The Horse, students will get to know a little about how people lived on the farm several hundred years ago with a focus on the horse.
 We will look at the various houses and go into the Villandsstallen to see the exhibition: Everyday horse and holiday horse.
 The everyday horse was invaluable and important on the old farm.
 It was a car, tractor and truck and it pulled the plow and drove hay.
 On the family's special days, they also depended on the horse that transported the christened child, the confirmand, the bride and groom and the deceased to the church.
 Welcome to a beautiful and exciting journey in the history of the horse from wild horse to soul mate.
-After the presentation, the students will get to ride trendy horses and shape lucky charms in clay.
+After the presentation, the students will be able to ride fancy horses, create stables with horses and walk on stilts.

 1. step, Formerly Nedre Eiker and Svelvik